IOSA33/Cuda-Edge-Detector-ComputerVision/README.md

 # Computer Vision Edge Detector

-- Using C++ and
+- Using modern C++
 - GPU side NVIDIA CUDA for quick optimization of the algorithm

 # How to Start CPU side
-- Put your image in "photos" folder
+- Put your image in the "photos" folder
 - Then in the ```main.cpp``` change the path to the file
-- After to run the code
+- After, to run the code write in console
 ```
 mkdir build
 cmake ..